Your blood could save lives

 - A person who had a test that showed coronavirus infection,

 - Has felt well for at least 28 days*,

 - Passes the usual rules for blood donation.

 *If you want to donate before one month has passed since you recovered, please check with your blood center.
 Some centers will need a negative swab test, and may have other rules.

 It is generally very safe for people to donate blood plasma.
 Your local blood donation center can tell you more about the risks and benefits of donation.

 Donating is voluntary.
 Your decision to donate or not will not change your eligibility for medical or public health services.

-The California Department of Public Health (CDPH) is not a participant or sponsor of research for COVID-19, but is supporting the work of medical providers across the state by inviting you to donate your blood plasma.
+CDPH is not a participant or sponsor of research for COVID-19.
+It is supporting the work of medical providers across the state by inviting you to donate your blood plasma.

 Locate a donation center

 Find the blood center near you collecting COVID-19 blood plasma.